-To maintain consistency among the Campus Emergency Management Plans the Pennsylvania State University provides templates for some common plans.
+To maintain consistency among the Crisis Management Plans, the Pennsylvania State University provides templates for some common plans.
 The Comprehensive Emergency Management Plan has a brief synopsis of the more common plans and procedures.
-The templates are not publically available as they contain sensitive information.
+The templates contain sensitive information and are not available to the public.